 As a natural therapist, I perform or recommend many complementary therapies that help to prepare your body.
 Therapies such as pregnancy massage, chiropractic care, physiotherapy, acupuncture, naturopathy, reiki or energy healing, hypnosis and meditation, regular walks in the sunshine, stretching, good nutrition, swimming and meeting up regularly with friends who make you feel happy and laugh to release endorphins.

-I also encourage my clients to do the Three Sisters Spinning Babies techniques every day from the start of the third trimester to help loosen the round ligaments, broad ligaments, diaphragm and pelvic floor for optimal foetal positioning.
+I also encourage my clients to practice movement and alignment protocols every day from the start of the third trimester to help loosen the round ligaments, broad ligaments, diaphragm and pelvic floor for optimal foetal positioning.

 3. Balanced Emotions